-Contaminates MCLG AL Your Water (90 th %) Sample Date # of Samples Exceeding AL Violation Typical Sources Inorganic Contaminates Lead (ppb) 0 15 8 2015 1" No Corrosion of household plumbing systems; erosion of natural deposits.
-Copper (ppm) 0 1.3 0.05 2015 0 No Corrosion of household plumbing systems; erosion of natural deposits.
+Distribution Monitoring for Lead and Copper Contaminants MCLG AL Your Water (90 th %) Sample Date # of Samples Exceeding AL Violation Typical Sources Inorganic Contaminants Lead (ppb) 0 15 1 1 2021 0 No Corrosion of household plumbing systems; erosion of natural deposits.
+Copper (ppm) 0 1.3 0.031 2021 0 No Corrosion of household plumbing systems; erosion of natural deposits.

-This is the 90th % value from the most recent testing which is below the AL demonstrating our system is in compliance with the Lead & Copper Rule.
-"Sample exceeding the AL occurred on 7/8/2015 at Bldg.
-78C with a value of 55 ppb.
+1 This is the 90th % value from the most recent testing which is below the AL, demonstrating our system is in compliance with the Lead & Copper Rule.